RobRendell/gTove/README.md

 * Ignore "Lock position"-ed things when panning/rotating/zooming minis.
 * Add physics-based 3D dice rolling.
 * Make shift-left-click an alternative to middle-click to zoom/elevate things, for people using laptop touchpads.
 * Long-press somewhere on the tabletop to "ping" it, showing an icon that others can click to zoom to that place.
+* Bugfix: adding minis with the same name could rename the wrong mini to ensure unique names.

 ## Plans/TODO

+* Make blank names not count when renumbering.
+* Pings when rotating with two fingers on a phone / touchscreen
+* Tabletop setting: Only GM may ping a location by long-pressing.
+* Find by name in file browser.
+* Find by name on tabletop.
+* "Pull selected minis here"?
+"All (visible) minis"?
 * Detect images which were uploaded manually into Drive, and warn user they can't do that.
 * Add some way for GMs for force-zoom player cameras to their ping?
 * Add option to set a map as the default focus when moving up/down levels
 * Add (experimental?) option to toggle transparency on maps
+* Improve handling of new gTove version - detect if service worker has cached a new version https://stackoverflow.com/questions/40100922/activate-updated-service-worker-on-refresh  https://www.npmjs.com/package/register-service-worker
 * Toggle grid snap and free move per-mini/template (aka "piece")?
 * New template type: GM Note.
 Just a coloured icon on the map, clicking opens full text, rich text editor? eg. https://github.com/jodit/jodit-react?
 Include folds for collapsing content?
 * Repositioning map - drop shadow on next map below